 (1) Permitted.
-A party in a case dismissed by the Clerk pursuant to Rule 45(h) (Sua Sponte Dismissal of Cases) may
+A party in a case dismissed by the Clerk pursuant to Rule 45(h) (Sua Sponte Dismissal of Cases) may move for reconsideration by the Clerk.
+If the Clerk denies such reconsideration, the matter will be referred for decision by a Judge.
+A party in a case decided by a single judge may move (A) for reconsideration by the single Judge, (B) for panel

 - (2) Prohibited.
-A party may not move for reconsideration - (A) of a matter if that party has previously filed a motion for reconsideration of that matter and the Court has denied that motion, or - (B) of the grant of a motion under subsection (b) for a decision by a panel when the panel's decision is that the single-judge memorandum decision remains the decision of the Court, or - (C) of the denial of a motion under subsection (c) for full Court review. - (b) Motion for Panel Decision.
-A party in a case decided by a single Judge may move for a decision by a panel of the Court. - (c) Motion for Full Court Review.
-Motions for full Court review are not favored.
+A party may not move for reconsideration - (A) of a matter if that party has previously filed a motion for reconsideration of that matter and the Court has denied that motion, or - (B) of the grant of a motion under subsection (b) for a decision by a panel when the panel's decision is that the single-judge decision remains the decision of the Court, or - (C) of the denial of a motion under subsection (c) for full Court review. - (b) Motion for Panel Decision.
+A party in a case decided by a single Judge may move for a decision by a panel of the Court. - (c) Motion for Full- Court Review.
+Motions for full-Court review are not favored.
 Ordinarily they will not be granted unless such action is necessary to secure or maintain uniformity of the Court's decisions or to resolve a question of exceptional importance.
-Subject to the requirements of subsections (d), (e), and (f), a party may move for a decision by the full Court-
+Subject to the requirements of subsections (d), (e), and (f), a party may move for a decision by the full Court- - (1) after a panel has decided a case, or

-- (1) after a panel has decided a case, or - (2) after a panel has denied a motion for reconsideration or granted a motion for a decision by a panel but held that the single-judge memorandum decision remains the decision of the Court. - (d) Time for Motion.
+- (2) after a panel has denied a motion for reconsideration or granted a motion for a decision by a panel but held that the single-judge decision remains the decision of the Court. - (d) Time for Motion.
 Any motion under this Rule shall be filed not later than 21 days (51 days if the motion is filed by an appellant, petitioner, or representative located outside the United States, Puerto Rico, or the Virgin Islands) after the date of the dispositive action for which reconsideration, panel review, or full Court review is sought.